kormax/osaifu-keitai-google-pixel/README.md

     And following downsides:
       - Requires keeping ROOT for retaining access to the Osaifu-Keitai app.
 Need to play the SafetyNet survival horror game in order to keep access to Google Wallet.
-3. By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
+3. (Verified) By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
 As MSM does not check its signature (cause as of now there is no way for it to do so) everything works from the get go.
 This is the way i've done it (proof in the GIFs at the beginning of this page).
 This soultion has the same upsides and downsides as 2), although more complex to replicate.